invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 in such a stateless fashion is important.

 You can specify the target platform when building the image and running the container.
-You'll also need to specify the Stable Diffusion requirements file that matches the container's OS and the architecture it will run on.
+You'll also need to specify the InvokeAI requirements file that matches the container's OS and the architecture it will run on.

 Developers on Apple silicon (M1/M2): You